Fix BOOTMGR is Missing Error

 One day, after powering up your PC, you may find out that it fails to boot with "BOOTMGR is missing" error.
 You've come to the right place.
 Fortunately, this error is easily fixable.

-Learn how to fix BOOTMGR is missing error by restoring original copy of BOOTMGR file from Windows installation disk, using Emergency Boot Kit.
+Learn how to fix BOOTMGR is missing error by restoring original copy of BOOTMGR file from Windows installation DVD or from installed Windows directory, using Emergency Boot Kit.